Trivia: Gulliver's Travels

 The Max Fleischer animated movie

-In the end, while the film did well at the box office; making about $3 million (equal to about $106 million today), Paramount deliberately discounted the money the film made in Europe before World War II broke out there, meaning the film had much overhead left to be paid, leaving the Fleischers in the red.
+- In the end, while the film did well at the box office; making about $3.2 million (equal to about $113 million today) in the United States, Paramount deliberately discounted the money the film made in Europe before World War II broke out there, meaning the film had much overhead left to be paid, leaving the Fleischers in the red.
 Critical reaction was also mixed, with a cruel remark from rival Walt Disney quipping "We can make a better film than that with our second-string animators".

 Ted Danson Mini-series

 - Real-Life Relative: Ted Danson and Mary Steenburgen were, and still are, married at the time of their portraying Gulliver and his wife.